michaeljclark/mule/README.md

 ## license

-_mumule_ source code is released under an ISC License.
+_mule_ source code is released under an ISC License.